 Catch a bus, hop on a bike, or lace up your walking shoes to get to campus!
 Check out your commuter options here!

 - The North Parking Garage is located on Campus Way NE across from Cascadia CC2 building.
-The campus offers additional parking at the South Parking Garage and South Surface
+The campus offers additional parking at the South Parking Garage, and the South

-- Unrestricted parking spaces are limited.
+- Parking spaces are limited.
 Please plan to get to campus well ahead of your class start time to allow time to

 find a space.
 Please do not to park in reserved, carpool, or disability accessible

 spaces unless your permit authorizes you to do so.

-- For lots and garages, purchase a daily pass at parking pay stations or a parking permit online in advance.
+- For lots and garages (including the overflow lot at the Seattle Times Building), purchase a daily pass at parking pay stations or a parking permit online in advance.
 There is NO grace period for parking the first week of quarter.
 If you

 do not properly display a parking pass or permit on your car or motorcycle, you will